The Cartier core map for Cartier algebras: The Cartier core map

 Now that we have established the preliminary results for arbitrary ideals, we move to considering prime ideals.
 Our main results of the rest of this section can be summarized in the following theorem. \begin{thm} Let $R$ be an $F$-finite Noetherian ring, and let $\mc D$ be a Cartier subalgebra.
 Then the Cartier core construction with respect to $\mc D$ induces a well-defined, continuous, and containment preserving map on the $F$-pure locus of the pair~$(R,\mc D)$ which fixes $\mc D$-compatible ideals.
 The image of the map is the set of $\mc D$-compatible ideals in $\mc U_{\mc D}$ and is always finite.
 The image is the set of minimal primes of $R$ precisely when the pair~$(R,\mc D)$ is strongly $F$-regular. \end{thm}

-\begin{proof} We have already seen in \Cref{containment} that the Cartier core is containment preserving, even without restricting to primes. \Cref{c-map-well-defined} will show that the map $\Ccore:\mc U_{\mc D} \to \mc U_{\mc D}$ is well-defined. \Cref{cts-map} will show that this map is continuous, and \Cref{fin-many-C-cores} will show that the image is finite. \Cref{cartier-core=D-compatible} will show that the image is precisely the set of $F$-pure $\mc D$-compatible ideals, which combined with \Cref{prop:c-ideal-stable} shows that all the $\mc D$-compatible ideals in $\mc U_{\mc D}$ are fixed.
+\begin{proof} We have already seen in \Cref{containment} that the Cartier core is containment preserving, even without restricting to primes. \Cref{c-map-well-defined} will show that the map $\Ccore:\mc U_{\mc D} \to \mc U_{\mc D}$ is well-defined. \Cref{cts-map} will show that this map is continuous, and \Cref{fin-many-C-cores} discusses the finiteness of the image. \Cref{cartier-core=D-compatible} will show that the image is precisely the set of $F$-pure $\mc D$-compatible ideals, which combined with \Cref{prop:c-ideal-stable} shows that all the $\mc D$-compatible ideals in $\mc U_{\mc D}$ are fixed.

 The one statement that doesn't have a stand-alone proof elsewhere is the last one. $(R,\mc D)$ is strongly $F$-regular if and only if each $(R_P, \mc D_P)$ is strongly $F$-regular.
 By \Cref{str-f-reg=in-minl-prime}, this occurs exactly when each $\Ccore_{\mc D}(P)$ is contained in a minimal prime of $R$.
 But since $\Ccore_{\mc D}(P)$ is prime, this is equivalent to having $\Ccore_{\mc D}(P)$ be a minimal prime. \end{proof}